KarolynMorrow/karolyn_morrow_AriMyreNailShop_capstone/README.md

  - Allowing the premium account holders to view past appointments and based on date, allowing to make updates to requested appointments.
  - Update birthday input to (MM/DD) instead of (MM/DD/YYYY)
  - Have code be accessible on all internet browsers(Firefox is not allowing fetched data to show)
+ - Home page card flip showing specific services of photo on card
+ - Provide SuperAdmin ability to update each account holders points based on a successful visit